 Cook, David.
 2011.
 “Early Islamic and Classical Sunni and Shi’ite Apocalyptic Movements.”
 In The Oxford Handbook of Millennialism, edited by Catherine Wessinger.
 Online edition.
 Oxford: Oxford University Press.

 DiTommaso, Lorenzo.
 2014.
-The Architecture of Apocalypticism.
-Oxford: Oxford University Press.
+"Apocalypticism, Millennialism, and Messianism."
+In Oxford Bibliographies, Oxford: Oxford University Press. https://www.oxfordbibliographi...

 Fletcher, Michelle.
 2017.
 Reading Revelation as Pastiche: Imitating the Past, London: T&T Clark.